apache/incubator-hugegraph/APACHE_PROPOSAL.md

 ## Abstract

-HugeGraph will be a graph database with high performance and scalability.
+HugeGraph is a graph database with high performance and scalability.

 ## Proposal